bhagabanpaul62/DEEPFAKE-RECOGNITION-IMAGE-AND-VIDEO/README.md

 🤝 Contributing
 To contribute:

-Fork the repository.
+Fork the Repository 🍴
-Create a new branch: git checkout -b feature/your-feature Make your changes.
+Create a New Branch: Run git checkout -b feature/your-feature.
+Make Your Changes ✍️
-Commit your changes: git commit -am 'Add new feature' Push your branch: git push origin feature/your-feature Create a pull request.
+Commit Your Changes: Use git commit -am 'Add new feature'.
+Push Your Branch: Execute git push origin feature/your-feature.
+Create a Pull Request 🚀
 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.